KhanitthaLyn/KhanitthaLyn/README.md

 * Resilience: Applying the Saga Orchestration Pattern for guaranteed distributed transaction consistency.
 * Observability: Setting up Prometheus/Grafana with Actuator for proactive system monitoring.

-🚀 Started with front-end projects for learning, now fully focused on Java Backend & API Integration — aiming to expand into SAP & AI Automation built on backend systems in the future.
+🚀 Started with pixels, fell in love with Logic.
+Now exclusively focused on High-Performance Java Backend & Microservices.
+My goal: Mastering Distributed Systems today to build the AI-driven backends of tomorrow.

 ---